mydea/actions-ember-testing/README.md

       run: yarn lint:hbs
 ```

+## Browser timeout

+If your tests sometimes fail with the message ` Error: Browser failed to connect within 30s. testem.js not loaded?`,
+you can extend this timeout in your testem.js by adding `browser_start_timeout: 60`.

 ## Note on updating from v1

 In v1, this also installed Volta, Node and Yarn for you.